 Doubts about “going concern” should result in scepticism for DTA recognition, but just “going concern” is not sufficient evidence for future taxable profits and consequently DTA recognition.

-Examples of positive and negative evidence proposed by ESMA in its statement:
+Examples of positive and negative evidence proposed by ESMA in its statement are listed below.

 • Losses occurred due to identifiable one-time/non-recurring events; • A strong earnings history exclusive of the loss that created the unused tax loss carried forward (provided that the loss is not expected to recur); • New business opportunities, e.g. new patents; • Restructuring or disposal which clearly eliminates the loss sources; • Convincing tax planning strategies; • Firm sales backlog or new contracts (considering also past realisation of sales backlog); and • Business acquisitions generating sustainable profit margins which are sufficient to enable the issuer to utilise existing tax losses carried forward and which can be utilised for that purpose (e.g. in the same tax jurisdiction).